johnnybluhm/johnnybluhm/README.md

 ### Hi there 👋
+## 👋 Welcome to my GitHub!

+### A few things about me...

+* I'm currently looking for work.
+* I'm currently developing software for dish network.
+* Talk to me about social dynamics and leadership!

 <!--
 **johnnybluhm/johnnybluhm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.